-Along with the benefits of listening to preferred music, researchers sought to evaluate whether characteristics like tempo, harmony, melody, instrumentation, volume, and pitch influence music’s overall therapeutic effect.
-It was determined that music which is bright, with low intensity and a slow tempo has the most positive effect on reported pain level.
-Furthermore, researchers found that music without lyrics seemed to provide a more substantial response.
+In addition to the benefits of listening to preferred music, researchers sought to evaluate whether characteristics like tempo, harmony, melody, instrumentation, volume, and pitch influence music’s overall therapeutic effect.
+It was determined that bright, with low intensity and music slower in tempo, has the most positive effect on reported pain levels.
+Furthermore, researchers found that music without lyrics also seemed to provide a more substantial response.

-Overall, the use of music as an adjunct to pain management has been proven effective time and time again.
-Its ease of use allows it to be initiated in the hospital for acute pain, as well as at home for chronic pain.
-Implementing music therapy does not solely rest on the responsibility of the hospital staff, doctor, or care provider.
-The patient or family can discuss and arrange for music to be used as part of their daily regimen.
-Through earphones, 30 minutes, twice a day, patients can enjoy their favorite tunes–preferably slow, low, and bright, with or without lyrics, in order to provide significant non-pharmacological pain reduction and control.
+Overall, the use of music as an adjunct to pain management is proven to be effective time and time again.
+Its ease of use allows it to be initiated in the hospital for acute pain and at-home care for chronic pain.
+Altogether, implementing music therapy does not solely rest on the responsibility of the hospital staff, doctor, or health care provider.
+The patient or family can discuss and arrange music to use as part of their daily regimen.
+Through earphones, 30 minutes twice a day, patients can enjoy their favorite tunes–preferably slow, low, and bright, with or without lyrics- to provide significant non-pharmacological pain reduction and control.